oneananda/Azure_Operations/Azure_Learning/001 Azure App Service/002 Azure App Service Deployment/Azure Pipelines - Automate Build and Deployment.md

 - Enable Continuous Integration (CI) so that every commit triggers a new build automatically.
 - This helps to ensure that your codebase is always in a buildable state.

+## Set Up Continuous Deployment (CD)
+- Enable Continuous Deployment (CD) to automatically deploy builds that pass all tests and checks.
+- You can set up deployment approvals if you need manual intervention before deploying to production.

 ---